 Why did you come here to teach?

-If you’re thinking of coming to Japan, What are your reasons for wanting to come to Japan?
+What are your reasons for wanting to teach in Japan?